Skip to navigation Skip to content

 See Aged care means assessment – protected person for more information.

-Aged care service providers are no longer able to access financial information for care recipients.
+Aged care registered providers are no longer able to access financial information for care recipients.

 A form was previously used for care recipients to give consent to release financial information to aged care services.
 This process has been decommissioned.
 Any Display on Access (DOA) docs located on a care recipient’s record should be ended.